 Clean hands before putting on PPE and after removing PPE.

 Masks should be well constructed and well fitting, fully covering the nose, mouth, and chin without gaps.
 Encourage people not to touch their face or mask with unwashed hands.

 Masks should not be worn by anyone who is unable to remove the mask without assistance (e.g., due to their age, ability, or developmental status).

 Change your mask if it becomes wet or soiled.
-For example, you may wish to bring a second mask, and store in a clean paper bag, envelope, or container that does not trap moisture.
-Store reusable soiled masks in a separate bag or container.
-Do not touch the outside of the mask while removing it and wash your hands when you are finished.
+You may wish to bring a second mask in a clean container.
+Reusable soiled masks should be stored in a separate container.
+Do not touch the outside of the mask while removing it and wash your hands when finished.

 Do not allow the mask to be a hazard to other activities, such as getting caught on moving machinery or playground equipment.